bethanmanley/shasta_assembly/README.md

 - Shasta assembly carried out using 9Gb of Rhizophagus irregularis Nanopore reads
 - First round polishing carried out using PEPPER following alignnent of these same Nanopore reads to the raw genome using Minimap2
 - Variants called and applied to the raw assembly using hap.py

 - Illumina reads from Maeda et al. (2018) aligned to the PEPPER-DeepVariant polished genome using BWA-MEM
-- Variants called and applied to the raw assembly using DeepVariant
+- Variants called using DeepVariant
+- Meryl used to construbt k-mer db
+- Merfin used to polish variants